9 Quickly re-arranging data with pivots

 andpivot_wider()

-functions from the tidyr package to pivot data. - Continue extending functions to make use of pivots for processing and cleaning data.
+functions from the tidyr package to pivot data.

 9.2 Setup for the analysis in Quarto